Spectra of subrings of cohomology generated by characteristic classes for fusion systems: Chern classes of -stable representations

 \begin{prop} If $R=\Ch(\cF) \subseteq H^*(\cF;\FF_p)$ then $\cC(R)=\cE'(\cF)$. \end{prop}

-\begin{proof} Since $A=R(\cF) \subseteq R(S)$ is an additive subgroup of the representation ring of $S$ generated by genuine representations, and containing the regular representation, and since $\Ch(\cF)$ is exactly the subring of $H^*(\cF;\FF_p)$ generated by Chern classes of elements of $A$, we have by Lemma \ref{l:glcid} that: \begin{itemize} \item[(1)] $R$ is large and natural; \item[(2)] $f \in \Mor_{\cC(R)}(E_1,E_2)$ if and only if for all $e \in E_1$ and all characters $\chi$ of elements of $A$, $\chi(e)=\chi(f(e))$. \end{itemize} Hence $\cC(R)=\cE'(\cF)$ by Corollary \ref{c:rankconj} and so is a homeomorphism by Theorem \ref{t:glmain}. \end{proof}
+\begin{proof} Since $A=R(\cF) \subseteq R(S)$ is an additive subgroup of the representation ring of $S$ generated by genuine representations, and containing the regular representation, and since $\Ch(\cF)$ is exactly the subring of $H^*(\cF;\FF_p)$ generated by Chern classes of elements of $A$, we have by Lemma \ref{l:glcid} that: \begin{itemize} \item[(1)] $R$ is large and natural; \item[(2)] $f \in \Mor_{\cC(R)}(E_1,E_2)$ if and only if $\chi(e)=\chi(f(e))$ for all $e \in E_1$ and all characters $\chi$ of elements of $A$.